 Ah, the Men’s Room, how this would have stirred the old bawd!
 The phalanx of identical porcelain urinals, no dividers between them, all down the wall.
 The men side by side at their business, none looking left or right, so serious, so private, so mindful to follow that rule.

 The rhythmic flushing, almost a beat, the stench of blended vapors from their voiding, and the jet plane roar of the drying machines.
-Eyes askance, hands at zippers, feet testing the slippery floor.
+Eyes askance, fingers at zippers, feet testing the slippery floor.

 And the Women’s Room, never enough stalls, the long line out the door and their mincing needy dance, the fretful glances and nods of commiseration.
 I mean, this is the most democratic place, don’t you think?

-Are you a casino owner climbing out of your limo in leather gloves?
+Are you a casino owner climbing out of your limo in kid gloves?

 Are you a cheerleader off the bus flipping your hair and stretching?